-- This only covered 18.6% of debt service repayments for DSSI-eligible African countries, too little for any meaningful impact. - Some state-owned but autonomous Chinese lenders did not participate in the DSSI. - Only one private sector creditor globally participated.
+- This only covered 18.6% of debt service repayments for DSSI-eligible African countries, too little for any meaningful impact. - Some state-owned but autonomous Chinese lenders did not participate in the DSSI. - Globally, only one private sector creditor participated.

-The DSSI has now expired.
+The DSSI expired at the end of December 2021.

-Multilateral Development Banks, including the World Bank and IMF, did not participate to the DSSI
+Multilateral Development Banks, including the World Bank and IMF, did not participate in the DSSI

-Between 2010 and 2021, external debt servicing payments have more than quadrupled, growing at over 60 times the pace of average fiscal revenues
+Between 2010 and 2021, external debt servicing payments in Africa have more than quadrupled, growing at over 60 times the pace of average fiscal revenues

 The Common Framework for Debt Treatments beyond the DSSI: In October 2020, the G20 launched the Common Framework (CF) for Debt Treatments beyond the DSSI.
 The CF obliges all bilateral creditors to inform the IMF how much they are owed by highly indebted countries and to negotiate rescheduling jointly, while obliging the debtor country to take on an IMF programme.
-However, there has been little progress on debt relief or restructuring.
+However, there has been little progress on debt

-- Only four countries have applied to the CF Chad, Ethiopia, Ghana and Zambia, none of which has seen any reduction in debt. - As of March 2023, only Chad has reached an agreement with creditors, but this just involved restructuring, not reduction.
+- Only four countries have applied to the CF Chad, Ethiopia, Ghana and Zambia, none of which has seen any reduction in debt. - As of July 2023, Chad and Zambia have reached an agreement with creditors, but this has principally involved debt restructuring, rather than any cancellation.